 Note: This post was created in collaboration with Vitabiotics

-The UK has a number of vibrant cities and striking historical landmarks to explore, but before you embark on your UK tour with your four-legged friend in tow, you’ll need to make sure your chosen city has lots of dog-friendly facilities.
+The UK has a number of vibrant cities and striking historical landmarks to explore, but before you embark on your UK tour with your four-legged friend in tow, it’s best to make sure your chosen destination has lots of dog-friendly facilities.

-You won’t be short of dog-friendly locations if you decide to take a trip to Bristol!
+You won’t be short of dog-friendly locations if you decide to take a trip to Bristol, England!
 The city has a range of large parks and natural landscapes, including Greville Smyth Park and Ashton Court Estate.
 These will keep both you and your pooch entertained for the whole day.

 Must-See: Take a trip to the famous Cheddar Gorge for spectacular views and the perfect spot for a leisurely stroll with your dog.
 Before you decide to take on Cheddar Gorge don’t forget to treat your pooch to SuperDog from Vitabiotics, to give them a boost and keep that tail wagging.